Taishō-ku, Osaka

 Taishō (大正区, Taishō-ku) is one of 24 wards of Osaka, Japan.
 As of October 1, 2006, the ward has an estimated population of 72,742 and the total area is 9.43 km^{2}.
 Taisho is surrounded by canals and it is named after the Taisho bridge, a main bridge built in Taishō period.
-One fourth of residents has their roots in Okinawa Prefecture, and there are many stores associated with Okinawan culture and Okinawan cuisine in Taisho.
+One fourth of residents have their roots in Okinawa Prefecture, and there are many stores associated with Okinawan culture and Okinawan cuisine in Taisho.

 Transport

 on the Osaka Loop Line railway and the Nagahori Tsurumi-ryokuchi Line subway is located at the northern tip of the ward.
 The rest of the ward is served by the bus lines operated by Osaka City Bus.
 As the ward is surrounded by rivers with few bridges for pedestrians, the city provides ferry services.